SeanStraus21/gnoll-raider/Status Report.md

 ##Now about that progress...

+Status Report 8: (01/09/2016)
+	And this was the sprint where I cleaned up some of the loose ends from the last sprint, fixed the level editor, merged the new systems into the project, and started working on the AI.
+A new build was uploaded after this sprint.

+Status Report 7: (12/26/2015)
+	So this was the sprint where I got back and spent two weeks completely redoing the pathing system, and menus. also added an arena.

 Status Report 6: (12/13/2015)
 	Now that finals are over Progress on gnoll raider will resume.
 I'm going to keep working on the HUD and UI because that's almsot ready, but I will also try and have some kind of working AI.